oconnorian3/emerald-isle-jewelry/README.md

 **Images and Logos/Icons**

 The product images were taken from the our suppliers site.
-Font awesome was used for the various icoms throughout the site.
+Font awesome was used for the various icons throughout the site.

 ## Marketing Stratergy ##